-With the Tenth Step, individuals make a daily appraisal and assessment of self.
-The difference between this step and the previous is that prior steps dealt with making amends for one’s wrongdoings over the course of active addiction; in contrast, the Tenth Step requires continuous assessment and amends in order to identify and address one’s ongoing shortcomings, deficits of character, and wrongdoings committed from one day to the next.
-As part of the Tenth Step, the assumption is that as one continues to take an appraisal of self and make amends for any of the day’s wrongdoings, the wrongdoings will become less and less over time as the individual becomes more accustomed to the Twelve Step way of life.
-Moreover, making a real, genuine amends means not only restoring balance for a misdeed, but having regret for the incidence and the intention to not commit such a deed again in the future.
-As such, an important aspect of the Tenth Step is the development of self-control and restraint, especially with regard to how one’s actions, feelings, beliefs, and opinions affect or could harm others.
+With the tenth step, individuals make a daily appraisal and assessment of themselves.
+The difference between this step and the previous is that prior steps dealt with making amends for one’s wrongdoings over the course of active addiction; in contrast, the tenth step requires continuous assessment and amends in order to identify and address one’s ongoing shortcomings, deficits of character, and wrongdoings committed from one day to the next.
+As part of the tenth step, the assumption is that as one continues to take an appraisal of self and make amends for any of the day’s wrongdoings, the wrongdoings will become less and less over time as the individual becomes more accustomed to the twelve-step way of life.
+Moreover, making real, genuine amends means not only restoring balance for a misdeed but having regret for the incident and the intention to not commit such a deed again in the future.
+As such, an important aspect of the tenth step is the development of self-control and restraint, especially with regard to how one’s actions, feelings, beliefs, and opinions affect or could harm others.

 If you or someone you love is suffering from addiction to alcohol or drugs and would like to learn more about addiction treatment or twelve-step recovery, the Palm Beach Institute can help.
-Call today to speak with one of our experienced recovery specialists who can answer all your questions and help you find the addiction treatment program that best meets your needs.
+Call today at (866) 804-6507 or contact us online to speak with one of our experienced recovery specialists who can answer all your questions and help you find the addiction treatment program that best meets your needs.